BNSC1/android-notes/README.md

 Anonymous class enables quick implementation and definitation of an interface, or extending a class without naming said class

+Instantiation is the process of creating a new object

+Initialization is the process of setting the initial values of an object's instance variables

 ## Kotlin/Java

 inline function: inlined functions will not be actual functions in bytecode, instead the piece of code is part of the function used inline function, and will not be able to access private members/methods of your enclosing class.
 You will need to make those members/methods internal and then annotate them with `@PublishedApi`.
 Will be able to return from the lambda which in turn will return from the calling function.